- The John Carroll School Mission

 - Any repeat of a 1 or 2 demerit infraction

-- If a student is allowed to remain at John Carroll after a suspension, they will be required to sign a behavioral contract
+- Review Board (see information below).
+If a student is allowed to return following a Review Board and/or a suspension, the student will be required to return with a behavior contract signed by parents and student

 - Violation of the school's drug and alcohol policy on campus

 - Violation of an existing disciplinary contract (a disciplinary contract is typically required of a student returning from suspension)

 - Other conduct inconsistent with the philosophy or standards of the school